 Vegans are sometimes stereotyped as health-obsessed weirdos eating salads that look as appetizing as grass.
 However, that is far from the reality.
 Giving up junk food isn’t possible for some vegans, and others just don’t want to!
 Luckily, plant-based junk foods are more widely available and in-demand than ever.
 And it’s not just vegans who are enjoying the tasty snacks.
 Munching on plant-based junk food can take a little of the guilt out of your favorite guilty pleasures.
 From “cheese puffs” made of beets to gummies made with fruit juices, vegan junk food can be healthier, and it’s often every bit as delicious.

 If you love Doritos nacho cheese tortilla chips, you’ll love Beanfields cheesy nacho chips.
 They’re the perfect plant-based replacement with a similar taste, shape, and texture!
 They have the cheesy taste you may crave, yet these chips are dairy-free.
-Beanfields chips also have four grams of protein and fiber per serving, giving them a healthy punch while satiating the need for a tasty, crunchy snack.See It
+Beanfields chips also have four grams of protein and fiber per serving, giving them a healthy punch while satiating the need for a tasty, crunchy snack.Buy Now

 Cheez-It baked snack crackers are often missed by vegans, but they don’t have to pine for them any longer.
 Earth Balance Vegan Cheddar Squares are not only shaped just liked Cheez-It snack crackers, but they are even tastier.
-Their cheesy flavor is meant to be savored, and they are free of trans fats, dairy, and GMOs.See It
+Their cheesy flavor is meant to be savored, and they are free of trans fats, dairy, and GMOs.Buy Now

 Accidentally Vegan Snacks

 Finally, plant-based junk food can also be found in any grocery store.
-For example, Oreo cookies are surprisingly vegan.
+You’ve probably heard about Oreos, though the jury’s out on their vegan status.
 Some Duncan Hines cake mixes and premade icings are vegan.
 Ritz Crackers, Krispy Kreme fruit pies, Lay’s barbecue potato chips, and Nutter Butters are all vegan.
 If you want to hit the drive-thru for a snack, Taco Bell’s cinnamon twists are vegan, and many of their menu items can be veganized.

 The Good Grocer Healthy Vegan Snacks Care Package, $37.95 on Amazon